quinb96/PyMusicPlayer/README.rst

   python setup.py install

-If you're using Windows you can install it using an msi from the Releases tab
+If you'd like to install the program to Windows you can download the msi installer from the Releases tab